rfloarea/rfloarea/README.md

 I think of this phrase a lot.
 I think of the ways I tend to need and be needed by other people.
 And I think about how this work, this coding thing, can be another way I can practice and explore this little axiom.

-## This is what I've learning so far
+## This is what I've learned so far

 Collective liberation is possible.
 We are the only ones who can liberate ourselves and eachother from capitalism, white supremacy, and colonialism.
 I believe the work of shaping new realities is rooted in honoring our shared belonging to each other, to oursleves, and the entire global ecosystem.